Charles V. Chapin

 Chapin is credited with planting "the roots of quality in public health".

 Chapin's report also documents the speed at which laboratory services had become an important part of the public health system.

 Early life

 Charles Value Chapin was born in Providence, Rhode Island on January 17, 1856.
-His parents were Joshua Bicknell Chapin, variously a physician, a pharmacist, a photographer, and the Commissioner of Public Schools for Rhode Island, and Jane Catherine Louise Value, an artist and art teacher who painted portraits and miniatures.
+His parents were Joshua Bicknell Chapin, variously a physician, pharmacist, photographer, and the Commissioner of Public Schools for Rhode Island; and Jane Catherine Louise Value, an artist and art teacher who painted portraits and miniatures.

 Chapin attended Mowry and Goff School then Brown University, graduating in 1876.
 He began his medical education at New York's College of Physicians and Surgeons, then transferred to Bellevue Hospital Medical College, where he studied under Edward Gamaliel Janeway.
 He graduated Bellevue with an M.D. degree on February 27, 1879.
 He began his medical practice in 1880, but did not have a warm bedside manner.
 He was drawn more toward theory and statistics.